exasol/virtual-schema-common-document-files/doc/performance_blog_post/performance_blog_post.md

 ### Splitting Large Files

 The second problem occurs, if there are 4 workers but only one file.
 In that case only one worker will be used.
 To mitigate this issue, we decided to split the file into multiple parts.
 That's not possible for all file formats.
 For example with JSON files where each file contains one document or one row.
-For parquet, however it is possible.
-Parquet files contain multiple rows and group these rows into blocks called `row groups`.
+For Parquet, however it is possible.
+Parquet files contain multiple rows, and group these rows into blocks called `row groups`.
 We changed our Parquet reader so that it's capable of only reading specific row groups.
 By that, we can again distribute the work over all available workers.

 ## Results